jakeogh/dnsgate/README.md

 ```
 echo 'address=/.google.com/127.0.0.1' >> /etc/dnsmasq.conf
 ```
 Has the effect of returning 127.0.0.1 for all google.com domains.
-Rather than return 127.0.0.1, dnsmasq can be configured to return NXDOMAIN:
+Rather than return 127.0.0.1, dnsmasq can return NXDOMAIN:

 ```
 echo 'server=/.google.com/' >> /etc/dnsmasq.conf